STOP THE PRESSES! Scott McLaughlin wins at St Petersburg, the first Indy Car race for 2022!

-A case in point is buying suspension springs.
-How do you know what spring rates to order?
+When buying suspension springs, how do you know what spring rates to order?

 Parts suppliers, shock absorber and suspension specialists, and car preparation shops are likely to make a the choice for you, unless you say what you want.